yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 finding a simplicial complex from data gives us the tools necessary to find topology in data.
 It turns out that there are tons of ways to study topology in point cloud data.

 As a first example, we consider point cloud data.
-That is, $P \subset
+That is, a *point cloud*, $S \subset
-\mathbb{R}^n$ is a finite set of points.
+\mathbb{R}^n$, is a finite set of points in (usually Euclidean) space.
 Such data sets arise in many ways.
 Mathematically, maybe there is an underlying, unaccessible shape that we can sample from (such as the torus):